priyankakpathak/priyankakpathak.github.io/_posts/2020-07-18-Teaching-biking-lessons.md

 `Me: Listen, I am there to hold you.
 I am running with you with my hands around you.
 If you fall, I will hold you.
 You just try to stop.`

 That gives her confidence of stopping with TWs.
 I push her to make the bike go faster and ask her to stop and she stops.
-With more practice, she can know stop independently with TWs.
+With more practice, she can now stop independently with TWs.
 We take out TWs and she can now manage to stop her bike.

 ### Finally

 My daughter knows how to bike end-to-end independently.
 After few days, I realized that I should have googled to see "how long does it take to learn to ride a bike" and the answer was 30~45 minutes.
 We took longer than that.
 We spent 30 minutes every day for 6 days and that was about 3 hours to learn.
 But I will never forget those 3 hours.
 At the end of those 6 days, I felt happier than what I felt when I learned biking.
 Not only I spent quality time with her, but I realized that it needed lot of creativity, impromptu and humorous thinking to explain her things and giving several analogies and examples.
 I made sure that her morale is boosted, and she is excited all those days to go to learn biking.
 And the outcome is my daughter and I can go to a trail on our own bikes.

   <img align="center" width="70%" height="70%" src="/assets/img/biking/final.jpeg" />

+Namaste!